kmarkley/Indigo-Online-Sensor/README.md

 1. Determine if the machine running Indigo Server is connected to the internet.
 2. Determine if a particular online service is available.
 3. Check if the external IP address changes to trigger a DDNS script
 4. Determine the status of local network resouces.
-FINGscan is a much more robust tool for this, but if you only have a couple devices you're interested in this might do.
+FINGscan is a much more robust tool for this, but if there are only a couple devices you're interested in, this might do.

 ## Easy Setup